Robustness of Reaction-Diffusion PDEs Predictor-Feedback to Stochastic Delay Perturbations: Well-posedness Study

-Before proceeding, we present two lemmas which will be applied to prove the main result of this section. \begin{Lemma} \rm For the function $p(x,y)$ defined in \eqref{solution-p}, $x\in[0,1]$, $y\in[0,x)$, there exist positive constants $M_i$, $i=1,2,3,4,5$, such that
+To ensure that the inner-product $\langle \mathscr{A}_i\Phi, \Phi\rangle$ is bounded, let us first introduce the following two lemmas that provide useful bounds to the derivatives of the gain kernels and their inverses for the proof of Theorem \ref{well-t}. \begin{Lemma} \rm Consider the function $p(x,y)$ defined in \eqref{solution-p}, for all $x\in[0,1]$, $y\in[0,x)$, there exist positive constants $M_i$, $i=1,2,3,4,5$, such that